autocrypt/protected-headers/draft-protected-headers.in.md

 {{RFC7508}} describes a mechanism that embeds message header fields in the S/MIME signature using ASN.1.

 The mechanism proposed in that draft is undefined for use with PGP/MIME.
-While all S/MIME clients must be able to handle CMS and ASN.1 as well as MIME, a standard that works at the MIME layer itself should be applicable to any MUA that can work with MIME, regardess of whether end-to-end security layers are provided by S/MIME or PGP/MIME.
+While all S/MIME clients must be able to handle CMS and ASN.1 as well as MIME, a standard that works at the MIME layer itself should be applicable to any MUA that can work with MIME, regardless of whether end-to-end security layers are provided by S/MIME or PGP/MIME.

 That mechanism also does not propose a means to provide confidentiality protection for headers within an encrypted-but-not-signed message.